 Like celery and other fresh veggies and fruits, pears also stimulate saliva creation because their fibrous texture requires a lot of chewing, which is good for teeth.
-But even more than that, according to one study, pears have a higher acid-neutralizing effect on teeth than other fruits.
-However, their dried fruit counterparts have the opposite, negative effect on tooth enamel due to their sticky, sugary nature.
+Pears also contain vitamin C, which helps improve gum health.
+However, their dried fruit counterparts have a negative effect on tooth enamel due to their sticky, sugary nature.

 4. Tap Water

-Conspiracy theories and ethical quandaries surrounding the the mass medication of a population aside, fluoride is indeed found in American tap water.
-Fluoride reverses damage to teeth by remineralizing enamel that has been dimineralized by acids.
+Conspiracy theories and ethical quandaries surrounding the mass medication of a population aside, fluoride is indeed found in American tap water.
+Fluoride reverses damage to teeth by remineralizing enamel that has been demineralized by acids.